How to get Legal Advice:

 As a first step, you need to fill out the registration form of Law Clinic Münster.
 You have to provide your contact details, a short description of the judicial matter that you need help with and a proposed date for consultation with us.
 We will then determine whether we have the capacity to deal with your matter and whether it is eligible for our advise.
 Matters relating to criminal law and judicial representation are generally excluded .
 The service is limited to refugees and people in need as defined in § 53 AO (Abgabenordnung = Regulation of Taxation) which do not have access to legal advise due to financial and/or social barriers.

-The registration form will be available for download in the future here.
-As of now it can be filled in during consultation hours of the Caritasverband.
+The registration form can be filled in during the consultation hours of the Caritasverband.

 If we take up your matter, we will make an appointment for the consultation hour of the Law Clinic Münster.
 We will either confirm the date you chose on the registration form or will offer an alternative in case we are already fully booked on that date.